-FolderSizes has been improving relentlessly since its initial release in 2003, and has become the most widely used and respected disk space analyzer in the world.
+FolderSizes has been improving relentlessly since its initial release in 2003, and has become the most widely used and respected disk space analysis software in the world.
 Years of experience serving the needs of tens of thousands of customers have led us to the release of FolderSizes 9, our most comprehensive release yet.
-Nearly a year in the making, FolderSizes 9 improves upon almost every aspect of the product's vast feature set.
+Over a full year in the making, FolderSizes 9 improves upon almost every aspect of the product's comprehensive feature set.

 Certified for Windows Server 2019